CreatiPly/CreatiPly/README.md

 ### :man_technologist: About Me :

+- I'm a **Full-Stack Web Developer** with a passion for building dynamic and scalable applications.
-- I work in App and Web Development.
+- I specialize in **Next.js, React**, and **Tailwind CSS**, and love creating elegant, user-friendly web experiences.
-- I love programming and am a highly enthusiastic coder.
+- Beyond coding, I have a deep interest in **motion design** and work as a **motion graphics designer** on various marketplaces.
-- I enjoy bringing the best answers to challenging problems and finding innovative solutions.
+- I'm always keen on collaborating with others to solve problems and create innovative solutions.
-- I enjoy developing collaboratively and take pleasure in working with other programmers.
+- I believe in lifelong learning and continuously enhancing my skills, whether it's web development, **motion graphics**, or anything in between!

 ---